mblystad/YouAndMeAI/README.md

 python main.py

 Why?
 This isn’t meant to be a "real" game, but rather a fun experiment in AI-generated code.
 It’s a small way to explore how AI can assist in game development with minimal human input.
-If you want to fork it, break it, or expand on it – go for it! 🚀
+If you want to fork it, break it, or expand on it – go for it! 🚀 Also, I am aware that the points mechanism is in the code, but does not work.
+I will look into at some point, or not.
+This is just a proof of concept.